 You can complain to the DSC about:

-- Disability service providers: organisations funded by DFFH or TAC to deliver services such as supported accommodation, day programs, respite, or community support.
+- Disability service providers: organisations funded by DFFH, TAC or WorkSafe to deliver services.

 The DSC cannot deal with complaints about:

-- NDIS providers or workers: these must go to the NDIS Quality and Safeguards Commission.
+- NDIS services: these must go to the NDIS Quality and Safeguards Commission.

 - NDIA (the agency that runs the NDIS): complaints about access, plans, or funding go to the NDIA or the Commonwealth Ombudsman.